msucloudfellowship/msucloudfellowship.github.io/docs/session_serverless/docker_tutorial_for_researchers.md

 ### Managing Containers in Azure

-If you stop teh instance you are no longer charged.
+If you stop the instance you are no longer charged.
 You can start/stop from the command line or from the portal

 ```bash
 az container stop --resource-group ccf22_billspat --name jupyterlab-test